andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 %*******************\begin{exmusic} \inputexmusic{Padilla-Sordo-responsion} \caption{Padilla, *Óyeme, Toribio (El sordo)*, *responsión a 5*, extant voices} \label{exmusic:Padilla-Sordo-responsion}\end{exmusic}%*******************

 Through a mixture of sophisticated musical technique, high-minded theology, and low caricature that is characteristic of this composer, Padilla belittles actual deaf people as deficient, undignified, and deserving of laughter.
-Ironically, Padilla's ensemble made their caricature at the same time that some Spanish churchmen, like Juan Pablo Bonet, were engaged in actually ministering to deaf people. %\begin{Footnote} Juan Pablo Bonet, *Reduction de las letras y Arte para enseñar a ablar a los mudos* (Madrid, 1620), cited and discussed in \autocite{Plann:DeafEducationSpain}.  % XXX more\end{Footnote}
+Ironically, Padilla's ensemble made their caricature at the same time that some Spanish churchmen, like Juan Pablo Bonet, were engaged in actually ministering to deaf people.

+[<]: Juan Pablo Bonet, *Reduction de las letras y Arte para enseñar a ablar a los mudos* (Madrid, 1620), cited and discussed in \autocite{Plann:DeafEducationSpain}.  % XXX more

 But the creators of *villancicos de sordos* seem more interested in exploiting the deaf to amuse and edify the hearing.

 Actual deafness is used here with the main goal of pointing to spiritual deafness: the "deaf men" that will make Mary weep are all people whose ears have been stopped by sin and cannot hear the divine Word of Christ with faith.
 In his 1611 Spanish dictionary, Sebastián de Covarrubias defines the *sordo* as "he who does not hear," rather than he who is not *able* to hear.
-He adds, "There is no worse kind of deaf man than the one who isunwilling to hear." %\begin{Footnote} \Autocite[s. v. *sordo*]{Covarrubias:Tesoro}: "SORDO, Lat.  surdus, el que no oye.
-No ay peor sordo que le que no quiere oyr. "\end{Footnote}
+He adds, "There is no worse kind of deaf man than the one who isunwilling to hear."

+[<]: \Autocite[s. v. *sordo*]{Covarrubias:Tesoro}: "SORDO, Lat.  surdus, el que no oye.
+No ay peor sordo que le que no quiere oyr. "

 In this view, if hearing is the paradigm of faith, then deafness is its opposite.
 While Calderón's Judaism heard Faith without faith, the deaf men in villancicos cannot even hear Faith to begin with.